dpd696/dpd696/README.md

 Information Security Officer / Director of Information Technology
 -----------------------------------------------

 I am a proud PawPaw tech enthusiast, and I love to learn and grow in IT.
-I have over 13+ years of experience in Information Technology.
-Over the past 5 years I have been learning to code.
-I started with HTML and Python, but have really found a passion for backend development as well as business intelligence.
+I have over 15+ years of experience in Information Technology.
+Over the past 7 years I have been learning to code.
+I started with HTML, then Scratch, onto C, Python and now GO.
+Over the past 10 years I have really found a passion in the cybersecurity profession.
+This stems from a passion for protecting digital assets, ensuring the integrity of information systems and investigating potential threats.

 * 🌍  I'm based in Columbus, GA
 * 🖥️  See my portfolio at [tribriansmith.com](http://tribriansmith.com)